 A gluten-free diet is not something we chose to manage our weight or because everyone around us is doing it.
 A gluten-free diet is a must for those who have celiac disease or gluten-intolerance.
 It has to become a way of life to stay healthy.

 When starting a gluten-free diet, there are many trials and errors from choosing the right ingredients to avoiding gluten contamination.
 When I first started creating gluten-free recipes, I found that almost all processed foods have gluten.

-If you have just been diagnosed with celiac disease or you know you are gluten intolerant, my wish is that I can give you a head start so you can avoid some of the things that I learned the hard way through trial and error.
+If you have just been diagnosed with celiac disease or you know you are gluten intolerant, I wish to give you a head start so you can avoid some of the things I learned the hard way through trial and error.

 My hope is that with these 7 helpful tips, your transition to your journey living

-1) Have a good support system,
+1) Have a good support system

 2) Remove all gluten from your kitchen.